roboscienceorg/book/source/Terms/ExampleRobotSystems.rst

 :math:`X_I` to line it up with :math:`X_R`.

 ..
 Owned by Roboscience
+.. _`refddframe`:
 .. figure:: TermsFigures/ddframe.*
-   :width: 70%
+   :width: 55%
    :align: center

-   The two frames of reference for a mobile robot: the inertial or global frame and the relative or local frame.[refddframe]
+   The two frames of reference for a mobile robot: the inertial or global frame and the relative or local frame.

 We can track the robot position by tracking its coordinate system origin and orientation relative to the global coordinate system, :math:`\xi_I`.